sjqtentacles/Blindfold-Sunfish/README.md

 Difference between Blindfold Sunfish and Sunfish
 =======
 Blindfold doesn't print the board, and I made it a bit easier to play for practicing blindfold chess.
 You only see the algebraic notation.
+Text to speech only works for OS X since I couldn't get pyttsx to work yet.
+Also changing it to espeak for linux will work on lines 392/394.

 Sunfish
 =======